IN-DEPTH GUIDE TO GORILLA TREKKING IN UGANDA

+IN-DEPTH GUIDE TO GORILLA TREKKING IN UGANDA

-– It’s gorilla trekking permits are more affordable than Rwanda’s (by more than half as of January 2019).
+    – It’s gorilla trekking permits are more affordable than Rwanda’s (by more than

+    half as of January 2019).

-- It’s widely regarded as a safer and more developed destination for travelers than DRC — making it the better choice for me as a solo female traveler.
-(For advice on how to stay safe while traveling alone check out my post: My 10 Best Tips For Solo Travelers).
-Update: As of June 2018, tourism to Virunga National Park in the DRC is shut down until further notice due to violence in the region.
+    – It’s widely regarded as a safer and more developed destination for travelers

+    than DRC — making it a better choice for me as a solo female traveler.
+(For

+    advice on how to stay safe while traveling alone check out my post: My 10 Best

+    Tips For Solo Travelers).
+Update: As of June 2018, tourism to Virunga National

+    Park in the DRC is shut down until further notice due to violence in the region.

-With that said, travelers shouldn’t rule out Rwanda or DRC as gorilla trekking destinations – as I’ve also heard great things about both.
-For me, Uganda just happened to be the right choice for my needs and wants as a traveler at the time.
-(For more reasons to visit Uganda check out my post: 8 Must-Do Wild Experiences in Uganda.)
+    With that said, travelers shouldn’t rule out Rwanda or DRC as gorilla trekking

+    destinations – as I’ve also heard great things about both.
+For me, Uganda just

+    happened to be the right choice for my needs and wants as a traveler at the

+    time.
+(For more reasons to visit Uganda check out my post: 8 Must-Do Wild

+    Experiences in Uganda.)

-Mountain gorillas, a subspecies of the eastern gorilla, are currently listed as critically endangered on the ICUN Red List of Threatened Species, and it’s estimated that less than 1000 of them remain in the wild.
-(The last official census, conducted in 2011, confirmed just 880 individuals.)
+    Mountain gorillas, a subspecies of the eastern gorilla, are currently listed as

+    critically endangered on the ICUN Red List of Threatened Species, and it’s

+    estimated that less than 1000 of them remain in the wild.
+(The last official

+    census, conducted in 2011, confirmed just 880 individuals.)

-Today, they exist in just two isolated populations: the Virunga Population and the Bwindi Population.
+    Today, they exist in just two isolated populations: the Virunga Population and

+    the Bwindi Population.

-In early 2018, researchers confirmed that approximately 600+ mountain gorillas now make up the Virunga Population.
-This population of mountain gorillas can be found in central Africa’s volcanic mountain range (also known as the Virunga Massif), which stretches across DRC, Rwanda, and Uganda.
-Uganda’s portion of this population resides in the country’s southern Mgahinga Gorilla National Park.
+    In early 2018, researchers confirmed that approximately 600+ mountain gorillas

+    now make up the Virunga Population.
+This population of mountain gorillas can be

+    found in central Africa’s volcanic mountain range (also known as the Virunga

+    Massif), which stretches across DRC, Rwanda, and Uganda.
+Uganda’s portion of

+    this population resides in the country’s southern Mgahinga Gorilla National

+    Park.

-The Bwindi Population of mountain gorillas is made up of approximately 400+ individuals and can only be found in Uganda’s Bwindi Impenetrable National Park.
+    The Bwindi Population of mountain gorillas is made up of approximately 400+

+    individuals and can only be found in Uganda’s Bwindi Impenetrable National Park.